adriantzkok/personal-blog/README.md

 This structure allows you to manage both the metadata and content of your blog posts effectively.

 You'll need to setup this database on Supabase.
-You'll also need to setup a storage account to store images and generate the corresponding image_urls to store in the **BLOG_POSTS** database
+You'll also need to setup a storage account to store images and generate the corresponding image_urls to store in the **BLOG_POSTS** database.

 ---